 The MURDOCK Study Community Registry and Biorepository is a groundbreaking 12,526-participant community-based longitudinal cohort recruited from a 20-zip code region in the southeastern United States centered on the City of Kannapolis, N.C. and encompassing Cabarrus County, N.C.

-Creation of the cohort was funded by a gift to Duke University from the David H. Murdock Institute for Business and Culture, with operational support from the Duke Clinical and Translational Science Award (CTSA) grant (UL1TR002553) and the Duke Clinical and Translational Science Institute (CTSI).
+Creation of the MURDOCK cohort was funded by a gift to Duke University from the David H. Murdock Institute for Business and Culture, with operational support from the Duke Clinical and Translational Science Award (CTSA) grant (UL1TR002553) and the Duke Clinical and Translational Science Institute (CTSI).

 Consenting participants completed a baseline health questionnaire at enrollment, as well as a brief physical exam and collection of blood and urine.
 Consent includes permission to access to information from medical records, storage of collected samples in the biorepository, access to collected data and biospecimens for future approved research studies, and ongoing contact regarding new research study opportunities.